American Revolutionary War Era Residency

-The American Revolutionary War Era Residency is offered to students each Fall, under the direction of Dr. Gregory Edwards of the Lakewood Unit of SUNY Empire State College, in collaboration with Dr. Ann Becker and Dr. Karen Garner.
-The residency is open to all students college-wide.
-The purpose of this study is to give students the opportunity to survey the history of the American Revolutionary era from the end of the Seven Years War until the end of the War of 1812, and introduce them to the major historical issues of this Era such as the causes of the war, the relationship between the First Great Awakening, the Enlightenment, the Renaissance, and the Revolution; the factors behind America’s triumph in the war; Revolutionary Ideology and the Institution of Slavery; "The Critical Period in American History;" the Creation and Ratification of the US Constitution, The Origins and Character of the First National Party System in America; the Causes and Course of the War of 1812.
+The American Revolutionary War Era Residency is offered to students each fall term, under the direction of Dr. Gregory Edwards of the Olean Unit of SUNY Empire State College, in collaboration with Dr. Ann Becker, Dr. Karen Garner, and Dr. Paul Miller.
+The residency is open to all students collegewide.
+The purpose of this course (HIST-3645) is to give students the opportunity to survey the history of the American Revolutionary era from the end of the Seven Years War until the end of the War of 1812, and introduce them to the major historical issues of this Era such as the causes of the war, the relationship between the First Great Awakening, the Enlightenment, the Renaissance, and the Revolution; the factors behind America’s triumph in the war; Revolutionary Ideology and the Institution of Slavery; "The Critical Period in American History;" the Creation and Ratification of the US Constitution, The Origins and Character of the First National Party System in America; the Causes and Course of the War of 1812.

-The students will participate in a two-day residency in the vicinity of Saratoga Springs, NY.
-A one-day field trip to the Saratoga National Historical Park is planned as part of the residency.
-During the rest of the residency, the students will participate in a variety of mini-seminars (at a hotel TBD in the vicinity of Saratoga Springs, NY) addressing some of the major issues of the Revolutionary Era in America.
+As part of the course, students will participate in a two-day onsite meeting in Saratoga Springs, NY, including a one-day field trip to the Saratoga National Historical Park.
+While in Saratoga, the students will participate in a variety of mini-seminars addressing some of the major issues of the Revolutionary Era in America.
 All students will be responsible for giving an oral presentation during one of the mini-seminars or at the Saratoga battlefield (Saratoga National Historical Park), based on a research paper that he/she has completed for their particular course.

-When students enroll for one of the American Revolutionary Era Residency courses, a residency fee of $350 will automatically be attached to each student’s tuition bill to cover the following costs during the residency: lodging, meals, and group bus transportation to/from the hotel to the Saratoga Battlefield.
-Students will be responsible for getting themselves to and from the TBD hotel in the vicinity of Saratoga Springs, NY.
+When students enroll for one of the American Revolutionary Era Residency courses, a residency fee of $275 will automatically be attached to each student’s tuition bill to cover lodging and meals Oct.
+21- 22.
+Students will be responsible for getting themselves to and from the hotel in Saratoga Springs and driving through the battlefield on Sat.
+Oct.
+22.

 Tentative Itinerary (subject to change)